KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/final_overview_for_grant.md

 ⸻

-This message and Notion space are not meant as a pitch — but a signal.
+This message and GitHub repository are not meant as a pitch — but a signal.
 If it is time for this signal to be heard, I trust it will be.

+---

+**Note for Robert Edward Grant & Team:**
+This repository is cryptographically timestamped and versioned for full transparency.
+It is offered as a living, collaborative space for synthesis, refinement, and resonance.
+All contributions and feedback are welcome in the spirit of remembrance and service.
+The work honors the scientific rigor and harmonic vision of the Codex Universalis, and is shared with humility, gratitude, and an open invitation for co-creation.